beifa/Bengali.AI/README.md

 First place 0.9762

 I've tried a lot of things:

--different models
+- different models
--argument
+- argument
--image size and other….
+- image size and other….

 My mistake that I encountered and for a long time could not cross the line at 0.92 was model.eval ().
 When I trained the network train and validated, I used model.train and eval, but when I loaded the saved model, I didn’t use (eval), 2 weeks have sunk into oblivion and with it a bunch of everything has been tried.